 How to Donate Stock to Pets Alive

-Speak with your financial adviser, and let them know you are interested in donating stock to Pets Alive.
+Speak with your financial advisor, and let them know you are interested in donating stock to Pets Alive.